How to apply late fees to invoices

 If the payment is late and you did not specify any late fees on the original invoice, you can send a new invoice with the late fees included.
-However, it is recommended that these are added to the initial invoice rather than adding them retrospectively.
-Although late fees are standard practice, you should consider if this will damage your relationship with the client, and apply late fees on a case by case basis for consumers.
+However, it's recommended that these are added to the initial invoice rather than adding them retrospectively.
+Although late fees are standard practice, you should consider if this will damage your relationship with the client, and apply late fees on a case-by-case basis for consumers.

 You may also consider adding late fees to all of your invoices to avoid any misunderstandings and disputes.
 For B2B transactions, this is common.
 However, if you supply products or services to consumers, this is less common.

 Late fees should be included in your payment terms.
 This is a section on the invoice that explains how the customer should make the payment and any other special conditions of the sale.
 The late fees should be easy to understand and within the legal amount.